Policy 850.90: Public Works Construction

 Contract Award

 If the board finds that it is impractical or impossible to obtain three (3) bids for the proposed public works project, the board may acquire the work in any manner it deems best from a qualified public works contractor quoting the lowest price.
 When fewer than three (3) bids are considered, the board will document the efforts undertaken to procure at least three (3) bids, and such documentation shall be maintained for at least six (6) months after the decision is made.
-If two or more price quotations offered by different licensed public works contractors are identical and constitute the lowest responsive bids, the board may accept the one it chooses.
+If two (2) or more price quotations offered by different licensed public works contractors are identical and constitute the lowest responsive bids, the board may accept the one it chooses.

-PUBLIC WORKS CONSTRUCTION IN EXCESS OF $100,000
+PUBLIC WORKS CONSTRUCTION IN EXCESS OF $200,000

-When the board contemplates public works construction valued in excess of one hundred thousand dollars ($100,000), the board will engage in a competitive sealed bid process and contract with the qualified public works contractor submitting the lowest bid price complying with bidding procedures and meeting any prequalifications established by the bid documents.
+When the board contemplates public works construction valued in excess of two hundred thousand dollars ($200,000), the board will engage in a competitive sealed bid process and contract with the qualified public works contractor submitting the lowest bid price complying with bidding procedures and meeting any prequalifications established by the bid documents.
 The board may elect to solicit competitive bids for public works construction with or without requiring prequalifications.

-Soliciting Bids without Prequalification Requirements
+Soliciting Bids without Prequalification Requirements (Category A)

 Notice